About the Narrator

 My name is Jack Gray.
 I did not expect to still be alive, fighting against this scourge with my wife and our son and in our home.

 I can't articulate why we've persisted.
 I have no understanding of our endurance beyond our evolutionary programming, but we have persisted and we have endured and we might yet survive.
 Indeed, this plague might one day vanish.
-Then this horror — this absurd apocalypse — will be but a brief chapter in some future historical text, the account of which will no doubt be driven by statistics, sterile language, and clinical tones.
+Then this horror — this absurd apocalypse — will be but a brief chapter in some future historical text, the narrative of which will no doubt be driven by statistics, sterile language, and clinical tones.
 I offer my memoirs as a human supplement to such a possible record.

-River Zombies was created out of necessity, because like our narrator, Jack Gray, I have become an optimistic nihilist.
+My name is Bear Savo.
+I created River Zombies out of necessity, because like our narrator, Jack Gray, I have become an optimistic nihilist.

 I composed an epitaph for myself when I was 31 years old.
 I wasn’t dying any quicker than most of us, but I was entrenched in my second decade of auctioneering.
 It was a profession into which I was born: a grotesque bazaar founded by my father.
 And so when I came of age in 1996, I took up my own gavel and followed him.